-Whether your organization’s digital transformation is well underway, or you’re simply migrating to more cost-effective, agile platforms, your digital attack surface is increasingly exposed to threats born by your software supply chain.
+Whether your organisation’s digital transformation is well underway, or you’re simply migrating to more cost-effective, agile platforms, your digital attack surface is increasingly exposed to threats born by your software supply chain.

 Overview of the software supply chain

-To visualize the software supply chain, consider this model for the DevOps lifecycle.
-This software development method emphasizes security through constant feedback and connectedness among all elements of the software lifecycle without slowing down build times for developers.
+To visualise the software supply chain, consider this model for the DevOps lifecycle.
+This software development method emphasises security through constant feedback and connectedness amongst all elements of the software lifecycle without slowing down build times for developers.
 In this graphic, you can see the connection between the DevOps lifecycle and the various external components that move it forward:

 In DevOps software development, the process begins with a new requirement and while this diagram shows a single thread, in reality there are many third-party components and tools that help speed up the process.